Fire Safety Policy

 Fire safety is very important to Dawny’s Day Care to keep our staff, children and their families safe as well as any visitors/contractors we have on site.

-Our trained Fire Marshals are Joanne Owen, Lauren Barnes, Dawn Mitchell, Lisa Holmes, Natalie O’Connell and Kirsty Ault.
+Our trained Fire Marshals are Joanne Owen, Dawn Mitchell, Natalie O’Connell, Kirsty Welbelove and Gemma Beer.

 In the event of a fire